 a person appointed as a medical professional or accountant for the probate case in which the document has been filed.

 Filing Paper Confidential Documents.
 A party filing a paper confidential document must place it in an envelope marked with the case name, the case number, the name of the document being filed, the name of the party filing the document, and the words “Confidential Document.”
-A confidential document filed as an exhibit to a pleading or motion must state on the envelope the title of that pleading or motion and identify the exhibit number.
+A confidential document referenced in a pleading or motion as an exhibit must state on the envelope the title of that pleading or motion and identify the exhibit number.
 A party must use a separate envelope for each confidential document.
 The clerk is not required to review a document to determine whether it is a confidential document.

 Prohibition on Filing Confidential Information.

 Generally.
-Other than in a confidential document, a person must refrain from including confidential information in any document the person files with the court, whether filed electronically or in paper, unless otherwise ordered by the court or as prescribed by law.
+Other than in a confidential document, a person must not include confidential information in any document the person files with the court, whether filed electronically or in paper, unless the court orders otherwise or as prescribed by law.

 Responsibility with Filer.
 The responsibility for not including or redacting confidential information rests solely with the person filing a document.
 The clerk and the court are not required to review documents for compliance with this rule, or to seal or redact documents that contain confidential information.